electricimp/vscode/README.md

 ### 4. Install The Visual Studio Code Extension ###

-The Electric Imp Visual Studio Code Extension can be installed using a number of methods.
-Once the Extension has been published to the Visual Studio Marketplace, this will be the recommended way to install the Extension, but you may alternatively perform the install using a `.vsix` file or by building the Extension from the source code.
+The Electric Imp Visual Studio Code Extension can be installed using any of a number of methods, listed below.
+Once the Extension has been published to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/VSCode), this will be the recommended way to install the Extension, but you may alternatively perform the install using a `.vsix` file or by building the Extension from the source code.

 #### Installation From The Visual Studio Marketplace ####

-The Marketplace can be accessed through Visual Studio Code.
+The [Visual Studio Marketplace](https://marketplace.visualstudio.com/VSCode) can be accessed through Visual Studio Code itself.
 We will add further instructions here when the Extension becomes available in the Marketplace.

 #### Installation From A .VSIX File ####